Trident-BHG/chain-ed-contract/README.md

    npx hardhat run scripts/set-callback-gas-limit.js --network arbitrum
    ```

-Deployment Steps for NFT Creation Contracts(on Sepolia, which is our main chain):
+**Deployment Steps for NFT Creation Contracts(on Sepolia, which is our main chain):**

 1. Deploy CertificateSepolia.sol on Ethereum Sepolia Testnet

    - Add Link Address and Wrapper adderss for VRF2.5(Direct Funding Method) for Ethereum Sepolia.
-Get Supported networks here:
    - In .env file add the following values(Make sure to provide them correctly): SEPOLIA_VRF_LINK_ADDRESS, SEPOLIA_VRF_WRAPPER_ADDRESS
    - Run the following command to deploy: